sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 The next simplest statement is also one of the most common, the expression statement, consisting of any expression followed by a semicolon:

 ```
-expression;
+`expression`;
 ```

 The given expression is evaluated and the resulting value is ignored.
 Commonly-used kinds of expressions for such statements include assignments and verb calls.
-Of course, there's no use for such a statement unless the evaluation of expression has some side-effect, such as changing the value of some variable or property, printing some text on someone's screen, etc.
+Of course, there's no use for such a statement unless the evaluation of `expression` has some side-effect, such as changing the value of some variable or property, printing some text on someone's screen, etc.

 ```
 #42.weight = 40;